httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The term "Unix time" is defined by {{POSIX.1}}, [Section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).

 This document contains non-normative examples of partial and complete HTTP messages.
-Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
+Some examples use a single trailing backslash `\` to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

+## Requirements

+HTTP permits and sometimes requires intermediaries to transform messages in a variety of ways.
+This can result in a recipient receiving a message that is not bitwise-equivalent to the message that was originally sent.
+In such a case, the recipient will be unable to verify integrity protections over the raw bytes of the sender's HTTP message, as verifying digital signatures or MACs requires both signer and verifier to have the exact same signature base.
+Since the exact raw bytes of the message cannot be relied upon as a reliable source for a signature base, the signer and verifier have to independently create the signature base from their respective versions of the message, via a mechanism that is resilient to safe changes that do not alter the meaning of the message.

+For a variety of reasons, it is impractical to strictly define what constitutes a safe change versus an unsafe one.
+Applications use HTTP in a wide variety of ways and may disagree on whether a particular piece of information in a message (e.g., the message content, the method, or a particular header field) is relevant.
+Thus, a general purpose solution needs to provide signers with some degree of control over which message components are signed.

+HTTP applications may be running in environments that do not provide complete access to or control over HTTP messages (such as a web browser's JavaScript environment), or may be using libraries that abstract away the details of the protocol (such as [the Java HTTPClient library](https://openjdk.java.net/groups/net/httpclient/intro.html)).
+These applications need to be able to generate and verify signatures despite incomplete knowledge of the HTTP message.

+## HTTP Message Transformations {#transforms}

+As mentioned earlier, HTTP explicitly permits and in some cases requires implementations to transform messages in a variety of ways.
+Implementations are required to tolerate many of these transformations.
+What follows is a non-normative and non-exhaustive list of transformations that could occur under HTTP, provided as context:

+- Re-ordering of header fields with different header field names ({{Section 5.3 of HTTP}}).
+- Combination of header fields with the same field name ({{Section 5.2 of HTTP}}).
+- Removal of header fields listed in the Connection header field ({{Section 7.6.1 of HTTP}}).
+- Addition of header fields that indicate control options ({{Section 7.6.1 of HTTP}}).
+- Addition or removal of a transfer coding ({{Section 7.7 of HTTP}}).
+- Addition of header fields such as `Via` ({{Section 7.6.3 of HTTP}}) and `Forwarded` ({{Section 4 of RFC7239}}).
+- Conversion between different versions of the HTTP protocol (e.g., HTTP/1.x to HTTP/2, or vice-versa).
+- Changes in casing (e.g., "Origin" to "origin") of any case-insensitive components such as field names, request URI scheme, or host.
+- Addition or removal of leading or trailing whitespace to a field value.
+- Addition or removal of `obs-folds` from field values.
+- Changes to the request target and authority that when applied together do not result in a change to the message's target URI, as defined in {{Section 7.1 of HTTP}}.

+We can identify these types of transformations as ones that should not prevent signature verification, even when performed on message components covered by the signature.
+Additionally, all changes to components not covered by the signature should not prevent signature verification.

 ## Application of HTTP Message Signatures {#application}

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items:

-- The set of [component identifiers](#covered-content) that are expected and required.
+- The set of [component identifiers](#covered-content) that are expected and required to be included in the covered components list.
 For example, an authorization protocol could mandate that the Authorization field be covered to protect the authorization credentials and mandate the signature parameters contain a `created` parameter, while an API expecting semantically relevant HTTP message content could require the Content-Digest header to be present and covered.
 - A means of retrieving the key material used to verify the signature.
-An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means.
+An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means such as pre-registration of a signer's key.
 - A means of determining the signature algorithm used to verify the signature is appropriate for the key material.
 For example, the process could use the `alg` parameter of the signature parameters ({{signature-params}}) to state the algorithm explicitly, derive the algorithm from the key material, or use some pre-configured algorithm agreed upon by the signer and verifier.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures, or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.

-An application using signatures also has to ensure that the verifier will have access to all required information to re-create the signature base.
-For example, a server behind a reverse proxy would need to know the original request URI to make use of identifiers like `@target-uri`.
-Additionally, an application using signatures in responses would need to ensure that clients receiving signed responses have access to all the signed portions, including any portions of the request that were signed by the server.
+When choosing these parameters, an application of HTTP message signatures has to ensure that the verifier will have access to all required information needed to re-create the signature base.
+For example, a server behind a reverse proxy would need to know the original request URI to make use of the derived component `@target-uri`, even though the apparent target URI would be changed by the reverse proxy.
+Additionally, an application using signatures in responses would need to ensure that clients receiving signed responses have access to all the signed portions of the message, including any portions of the request that were signed by the server using the related-response parameter.

 The details of this kind of profiling are the purview of the application and outside the scope of this specification, however some additional considerations are discussed in {{security}}.